What is a Salt Water Pool?

 It is definitely expensive to start up a salt water pool.
 In addition to the initial build cost, salt chlorine generators start at about $400 and go up to about $2,000 to install.
 However, operating costs in the long run are usually low, with the exception of replacing the salt cell, which typically lasts anywhere from 3 to 7 years.
 It can be difficult to compare traditional pool and salt water pool costs because many people do not know what a reasonable estimate for the cost of pool chemicals is.
 We’re here to help though.
 Check out our swimming pool maintenance cost guide for more info.

 Corrosion is the other major downside.
-To avoid corrosion, we recommend that you use special equipment like hand rails and light covers that are made specifically for salt water pools.
+To avoid corrosion, we recommend that you use special equipment like hand rails and light covers that are made specifically for salt water pools and use zinc anodes.
 The pool plaster lifecycle for an inground pool filled with salt water versus a traditional chlorine pool is only a few months shorter, but with the proper care, easily outlasts most inground pools that may be neglected by their owners.
 The salt water makes no difference to a fiberglass pool.

 The problem of salt water outside of the pool is actually a greater issue in many cases.
 Decking that is not resistant may take a beating from pool water that is splashed out or dripped from swimmers.
 Some types of decking are more vulnerable than others.
 Our team can recommend, design, and build a backyard environment that accounts for these conditions and minimizes any corrosion effects.